14 Years Ago: Kenny Chesney Hits No. 1 With ‘The Good Stuff’

-Thirteen years ago today, on July 27, 2002, Kenny Chesney added another No. 1 hit to his growing list of “good stuff” that was happening in his career.
-It was on this day that the singer soared to the top of the charts with his song “The Good Stuff” and held reign for seven straight weeks.
+Fourteen years ago today, on July 27, 2002, Kenny Chesney added another No. 1 hit to the growing list of “good stuff” that was happening in his career.
+It was on that date that the singer soared to the top of the charts with his song “The Good Stuff” and held reign for seven straight weeks.

 “The Good Stuff,” which also reached No. 22 on the Billboard Hot 100 chart, was the No. 1 country music single for the entirety of 2002 as well.
 The single earned Chesney an ACM Award for Single of the Year and also helped him earn Top Male Vocalist.